YashikaBehl/-Find-a-House-Price-Prediction-Project-/README.md

-### LilHomie - Housing Price Prediction Rapid Prototype
+### "Find a House" Price Prediction Project - Housing Price Prediction Rapid Prototype

 ### Author: [(EJ) Yashika Behl](https://www.linkedin.com/in/yashika-behl-918611202/)

-LilHomie is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the New York Tri-state Area.
+Find a House is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the New York Tri-state Area.

 This repository contains all the associated work that has been done for the area which includes:
 * Web Crawler to gather housing data